-During the holidays, it’s always fun to take a break from your regular writing assignments and let the children have some fun with writing prompts.
+During the holidays, it’s always fun to take a break from your regular writing assignments and let the children have some fun with Christmas journal prompts.
 Try these on for size!

 - First, tell how you feel saying good-bye to your family.

 - Then, describe being placed in a box under the tree.